pjvazquez/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Comparing Model Performance

 My method(s) to compare models before and after conversion to Intermediate Representations were:

-- Processing speed: comparing processing speed in the same environment is usefull to see if model performs faster after transformation in IR.
-In my case, the YOLOv3 model
+Comparing processing speed in the same environment is usefull to see if model performs faster after transformation in IR.
+In my case, I’m using YOLOv3 model for a people detection and tracking task on images taken in a store and I run it on a GPU Nvidia GTX 1080
-- Model accuracy
-- Hardware needs

-The difference between model accuracy pre- and post-conversion was relatively low
+The difference obtained is a mean process time of the original YOLO v3 model in  a Nvidia gt 1080 of 0.20 seconds while the OpenVino model with the IR representation obtained is running on the i7 CPU of around 0.19 seconds
+This means that OpenVino is faster.
+Image with a failed detection

+The difference between model accuracy pre- and post-conversion was quite big, while YOLO v3 model correctlky detected the 6 persons with an accuracy of 95% and failing only on a small number of frames, YOLO IR loosed accuracy and detected 8 persons, failing with two subjects on most of the time he was present

-The size of the model pre- and post-conversion was similar
+The size of the model pre- and post-conversion was similar, the YOLO v3 model pb file is about 248,2 MB while the IR bin file is about 247,7

-The inference time of the model pre- and post-conversion was similar.

-The model needs less hardware than the original one for a similar performance

 ## Assess Model Use Cases